 • Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5.
+For more information, please refer to Chapter 5.

 Note: If you need non-hospice care, you should call your care manager to arrange the services.
 Non-hospice care is care that is not related to your terminal prognosis.
-If you need to speak to your care manager, please call 1-855-364-0974 (TTY: 711), Monday-Friday, 8 a.m. to 5 p.m.
+If you need to speak to your care manager, please call 1-855-364-0974 (TTY: 711), Monday through Friday, 8 AM to 5 PM.